 The Decision API accelerates the integration process with Swagger documentation for all your decision and rule set endpoints organized by their respective rule application.
 This paired with a simplified request and response model, dramatically reduces the time it takes to test and integrate your decisions and rules.

-Decision API EndPoints
+Decision API endpoints

 The Decision API provides the following base endpoints to execute decisions and rules.
 All HTTP methods are POST.